 Total operating expenses increased in fiscal year 2019 by \$156.5 million, or 9.1%.
 Salaries, wages and benefits increased by approximately \$67.2 million, or 6.9%.
 The increase in salaries and wages is due to an increase in average hourly rate of 3.2%, staffing increases due to an increase in patient volumes of 2.8%, as well as continued expansion in outpatient services and other programs aimed at improving community health and patient access.
 Benefit costs increased by \$18.3 million, or 13.4%, and increased from 2018 as a percent of salaries and wages to 14.5%.
 Salaries, wages and benefits, as a percent of total net operating revenues, decreased by 3.1% to 52.9%.
-In 2018, total operating expenses increased by \$70.1 million, or 4.3%.
-Salaries, wages and benefits increased by approximately \$28.1 million, or 3.0%.
-The increase in salaries and wages was due to an increase in average hourly rate of 2.1%, staffing increases due to an increase in patient volumes of 2.1%, as well as continued expansion in outpatient services and other programs aimed at improving community health and patient access.
-Benefit costs increased by \$8.7 million, or 6.7%, and increased from 2017 as a percent of salaries and wages to 16.4%.
-Salaries, wages and benefits, as a percent of total net operating revenues, decreased by 0.2% to 54.6%.
 Supplies and other services expenses increased by \$32.4 million, or 7.2%, due mostly to an increase in supply cost per adjusted admission of 2.9%, as costs for pharmaceuticals and medical supplies continue to grow, as well as an increase in patient volumes of 2.8%, which drove additional supply utilization compared to the prior year.
 Purchased services increased by \$41.7 million, or 22.2%, due primarily to increased expenses related to the System's population health initiatives.
-Supplies and other services expenses increased by \$22.6 million, or 5.3%, due mostly to an increase in supply cost per adjusted admission of 3.4%, as costs for pharmaceuticals and medical supplies continue to grow, as well as an increase in patient volumes of 2.2%, which drove additional supply utilization compared to the prior year.
-Purchased services increased by \$15.1 million, or 8.7%, due primarily to increased maintenance expenses for information systems network, hardware, and software contracts as well as expenses related to the System's new population health initiatives.

-Capital costs, which include depreciation and amortization, increased to \$115.6 million in fiscal year 2019, a \$15.2 million increase over the prior year.
-Capital costs, expressed as a percentage of total operating revenues, increased to 5.9%.
-In 2018, capital costs increased to \$100.4 million, a \$4.4 million increase over the prior year.
-Capital costs, expressed as a percentage of total operating revenues, increased to 5.6% over the previous year.
+Capital costs, which include depreciation and amortization, increased to \$131.2 million in fiscal year 2020, a \$15.6 million increase over the prior year.
+Capital costs, expressed as a percentage of total operating revenues, increased to 6.4%.
+In 2019, capital costs increased to \$115.6 million, a \$15.2 million increase over the prior year.
+Capital costs, expressed as a percentage of total operating revenues, were 5.9% in fiscal year 2019.